 When I decided to start this blog, I knew that there was more to blogging that the usual technical stuff related to using the WordPress platform, that there was an art to blogging.

 And art is difficult to define, let alone write a recipe for.
-It’s like trying to create life out of nothing — and perhaps art, in its many forms, is the closest thing to life that we will ever create.
+It’s like trying to create life out of nothing — and perhaps art, in its many forms, is the closest thing to life that we will ever have.

 That being said, there are a few subtle things that make one an artist of blogging.